olucaspw/olucaspw/README.md

 ## Hi there! 👋 I'm Lucas Azevedo, a Computer Science student from Brazil.
 - I study at Universidade Estadual do Ceará (UECE).
 - I'm currently learning JavaScript and more about web development.
-- Also very interested in graphics design.
+- Also, I´m very interested in graphics design.
 Fun fact: I am the designer of the <a href="https://discourse.lubuntu.me/t/focal-fossa-20-04-lts-wallpaper-competition/566/35">default wallpaper of Lubuntu 20.10 and winner of the 20.04 contest</a>.
 - I have a German Shepherd named <a href="https://raw.githubusercontent.com/olucaspw/olucaspw/main/luna.jpg">Luna</a>.

 ## Things I'm learning